arche-tool/arche/README.md

 GammaBuilder is a software tool for the reconstruction of the parent austenite (before phase transformation) in steels.

+Detailed documentation about algorithm and usage is available [here](https://gammabuilder.readthedocs.io/)

 ### Installation ###

 GammaBuilder is written in Haskell and the visualization is done in [Paraview](http://www.paraview.org/) (VTK files).
 Therefore the following softwares need to be installed: